 - FLM 460 Seminar in Digital Film and Media

-- Technology, Humanities, & the Arts in London and Scotland study abroad program
+- Technology, Humanities, & the Arts in London and Scotland study abroad program (resuming in summer 2022)

 - Usually an internship, at MSU or outside the university.